vonovak/react-navigation-header-buttons/README.md

 Is a wrapper over all the visible header buttons (those can be text-buttons, icon-button, or any custom react elements).

 You should provide the `HeaderButtonComponent` prop that encapsulates how all buttons rendered in children will look.
-Typically, you'll want to provide a component that wraps [`HeaderButton`](#headerbutton) as seen in the example.
+Typically, you'll want to provide a component that wraps [`HeaderButton`](#headerbutton) as seen in the example above.
 However, you're free to use your own component (see `HeaderButton.tsx` for reference).

 In particular, it allows setting `IconComponent`, `size` and `color` in one place so that you don't need to repeat it for each icon-button - but you can override those for each `Item` if you like.